noahschoem/amethyst-erdos-may-2021/notebooks/README.md

 3. Convert Currency: Uses the information about loan and currency extracted before to identify the most common currencies, and extract the loan amount using these.
 Using a historic currency exchange, converts all loan amounts to US dollars.

+4. Identify Country: Uses a fuzzy match to identify the country for each loan.
+Some common mistakes are fixed by hand.

 4. Project Classifier: Uses nlp tools and dimension reduction to identify the 10 biggest sectors that the loans are used for.
 By looking at the most common words per sector and some random PDF's in each sector, we give them more representative names, such as 'Health Care', 'Education', etc.